UbiquityRobotics/demos/magni_lidar/README.md

     sudo apt install ros-kinetic-navigation
     sudo apt install ros-kinetic-slam-gmapping

-After the above installs to be prepaired to run navigation code you will also need the driver for the SlamTec RPLidar
+After the above installs to be prepaired to run navigation code you will also need the driver for the SlamTec RPLidar.
+There is a bug in how they setup the /scan topic ROS publisher so the ROS parameter of ```scan_topic_name``` does not work at the time of this writing, Oct 2020.
+So I have edited the hard coded string they use as seen below before the make.

     cd ~/catkin_ws/src
     git clone https://github.com/sharp-rmf/rplidar_ros
     cd ~/catkin_ws
-    catkin_make
+    vi ~/catkin_ws/src/rp_lidar_ros/src/node.cpp
+    Edit to replace ```scan_topic_name``` with ```scan``` where ros::Publisher_scan_pub is setup catkin_make

 After the above steps you will need to decide on a location for the lidar and this location will have to be placed into the launch files below.
 We are trying to keep things simple but there are ways in ros to have parameter files and so on and perhaps those may be added.